KCarpenter-data-analysis/add-date-time-period-to-ESO-electricity-demand-files/README.md

 *OVERVIEW*

 A script which takes yearly historic demand electricity data CSV files as published on the National Grid ESO Data Portal and adds time and date data.
 The script converts the files into dataframes and adds a column with datetime data indicating the start of the settlement period and including time zones, and a column with PeriodIndex data corresponding to the relevant settlement dates and settlement periods.
-It then saves the altered dataframe as a CSV file.
+It then saves the altered dataframe as a parquet file to preserve datetime and period information.

 *Programs Used:*